codatio/codat-docs/docs/expenses/configure-customer.md

 When implementing your Sync for Expenses solution, you need to create your SMB customer as a [company](../terms/company) in Codat before registering their accounting platform as a connection.You can do that when the customer starts interacting with your application.

-Each company can have multiple data connections to different data sources.
-For example, a business can have one connection to Xero for accounting data, and a connection to Plaid for Open Banking data.
+Next, you will connect the company to a data source via one of our integrations.
 With Sync for Expenses, each company will have two data connections: one to the SMB's accounting platform, and another one - to the partner expense integration, i.e. your application.

 ![A diagram displaying the relationship of a company and two data connections](/img/sync-for-expenses/sfe-connections.png)